samkirkham/tadaR/README.md

 3. Plotting functions for generating gestural scores.

-4. Forced-alignment of TADA acoustic data to impose segmental boundaries on the gestural score (TADA itself is not segmental, as it synthesises output based on the overlapping gestures)
+4. Force-alignment of TADA acoustic data to impose segmental boundaries on the gestural score (TADA itself is not segmental, as it synthesises output based on the overlapping gestures)

 If you are interested in further articulatory-to-acoustic synthesis using TADA data then HLSyn may also be helpful: